postsharp/postsharp-emails/Markdown/CommonTasks/ct2.md

 }
 ```

-Metalama can make this task much simpler.
-Using exactly the same string property as an example you would just require the following.
+Metalama can simplify this task.
+Using the same string property as an example, you would only need the following:

 ```c#
 using Metalama.Patterns.Contracts;